Latest:

 Read more

-Featured - Home Small Shortliner
+Shortliner Featured - Home Small

 Shipping Containers for Ag in Short Supply

-December 1, 2020December 1, 2020 Kristi Ruggles Christmas, Imports, trade
+December 1, 2020December 1, 2020 Kristi Ruggles trade, Christmas, Imports

 U.S. retail demand for imports has pushed container freight rates from China to the U.S. West Coast beyond $4,000 per container.
 Meanwhile, the average price to ship goods by container from Los Angeles to Shanghai has been $518.
 That’s creating a pinch for farm exports.